shane-sepeda/assignment-17/regex-tutorial.md

 a[bc]      same as previous, but without capturing b or c

 ### Character Classes

+A character class is a set of characters enclosed within square brackets.
+It specifies the characters that will successfully match a single character from a given input string.

 \d         matches a single character that is a digit ->
 \w         matches a word character (alphanumeric character plus underscore) ->